Eboni Foster: 1993-1997: Nuttin' Nyce and guest vocals

 In 1993, shortly after the release of her debut solo recordings, Foster joined the Sacramento-based hip-hop girl group Nuttin' Nyce, becoming their lead singer following the departure of a former member.
 The group attained some success on music charts in the United States as well as the United Kingdom, with their debut single, "In My Nature", placing at number 89 on the Billboard Hot 100 in late August 1993.
 They also notched three top 100 entries on the UK Singles chart.
 The group released their debut studio album, Down 4 Whateva, in October 1994, and the title track gave the group a second Hot 100 entry, as well as receiving play on BET.
 After touring widely with the group, Foster departed in 1995.
 In 1998, Foster reflected to Billboard that she "never really saw (her)self in a group", feeling that she "always sang by (her)self".

 Also in 1995, Foster provided guest vocals on the songs "Heavy in the Game" and “Can U Get Away” by Tupac Shakur from his third studio album, Me Against the World.
 Foster also contributed vocals to Shakur’s 1996 album All Eyez On Me on the track “Ratha Be Ni**a”, but was mistakenly credited as “Ebony”.

+In 1997, Hendrix Records established a new imprint, Night Bird Records, for R&B artists.
+Songwriter and label president Troy E. Wright, upon hearing a cassette tape which Foster had recorded, signed Foster to the new imprint, making her its first signed artist.